 TGaz Editor: Modify the definition of secure EDGMz ranging physical layer PPDU (P2L22) as follows:

-EDMGz secure ranging physical layer (PHY) protocol data unit (PPDU): EDMG SU PPDUs that contain Secure TRN Sequences in the TRN field to enable secure ranging with PHY-level security.
+PEDMG secure ranging physical layer (PHY) protocol data unit (PPDU): An EDMG SU PPDU that contain Secure TRN subfields in the TRN field to enable secure ranging with PHY-level security.

 TGaz Editor: Modify the begning of Clause 12.2.9 (P77L17) as follows:

-12.2.9 eDMG Security
+12.2.9 PEDMG Secure Ranging Sequences

+Secure PEDMG Ranging uses Secure TRN subfields (see 29.9.3) as part of the TRN fields of EDMG PPDUs.
+Those TRN subfields are based on bit sequences henceforth denoted as Secure TRN Sequences.
+These Secure TRN bit Sequences are generated as follows:

 The first 32 octets of the Secret Key are used for encryption using AES-Counter Mode CBC-MAC Protocol (AES-CCMP) [TBD, 802.11i Chapter] to ensure the privacy and integrity of message exchanges between the I-STA and R-STA.
 The last 32 octets of the Secret Key are used as Input Key Material (IKM) to generate pseudo-random Secure TRN Sequences that are used to construct secure ranging waveforms at the I-STA and R-STA respectively.

 TGaz Editor: Modify 29.9 as follows: